Hezbollah armed strength

-Hezbollah has the armed strength of a medium-sized army.
-Hezbollah is generally considered the most powerful non-state actor in the world, and to be stronger than the Lebanese Army.
-A hybrid force, the group maintains "robust conventional and unconventional military capabilities."
-The party's fighting strength has grown substantially since the 2006 Lebanon War.
+Hezbollah, a Lebanese Shia Islamist political party and militant group, has an exceptionally strong military wing, thought to be stronger than the Lebanese Army and equivalent to the armed strength of a medium-sized army.
+A hybrid force, the group maintains "robust conventional and unconventional military capabilities", and is generally considered to be the most powerful non-state actor in the world.

-Hezbollah does not reveal its manpower and estimates vary widely.
-Nevertheless, after the Tayouneh Incident, Hezbollah's leader Hassan Nasrallah said in 2021 that his organization has 100,000 trained fighters.
-In 2017, Jane's assessed that Hezbollah had more than 25,000 full-time fighters and perhaps 20,000–30,000 reservists.
+Estimates vary widely, but as of October 2021, Hezbollah's leader Hassan Nasrallah claimed his organization has 100,000 trained fighters.
+In 2017, Janes assessed Hezbollah's strength at more than 20,000+ full-time fighters and approximately 20,000+ reservists.
 They are financed in part by Iran and trained by Iran's Islamic Revolutionary Guard Corps.
-Hezbollah's military budget runs $700 million according to 2018 US officials estimates.
+Hezbollah's military budget is $700 million according to 2018 U.S. official estimates.

-Hezbollah's military strength is somewhat based on the quantity and quality of the rockets they possess, which they use against their primary enemy, Israel.
-The group's strategy against Israel uses rockets as offensive weaponry combined with light infantry and anti-armor units to defend their firing positions in southern Lebanon.
-Estimates of Hezbollah's total rocket count range from 40,000 to 150,000, which is considerably more than most countries.
+Hezbollah's primary adversary is Israel, and to a large extent its military strength is based on rockets.
+Hezbollah's strategy against Israel uses rockets as offensive weaponry combined with light infantry and anti-armor units to defend their firing positions in southern Lebanon.
+Estimates of Hezbollah's total rocket count range from 40,000 to 120,000, which is considerably more than most countries.

-Hezbollah possesses limited numbers of anti-aircraft and anti-ship missiles, as well as thousands of anti-tank missiles, which they are skilled at using.
+Hezbollah possesses limited numbers of anti-aircraft and anti-ship missiles, as well as thousands of anti-tank missiles.
 The group does not have manned aircraft, tanks, or armored vehicles in Lebanon, as they cannot counter Israeli air supremacy.
-However, Hezbollah maintains armor in neighboring Syria, including T-55 and T-72 tanks.
-The group has built a large number of weapons caches, tunnels, and bunkers in southern Lebanon, and has a large intelligence apparatus.

 Hezbollah's tactical strengths are cover and concealment, direct fire, and preparation of fighting positions, while their weaknesses include maneuver warfare, small arms marksmanship, and air defenses.
-Though Hezbollah light infantry and anti-tank squads are well-regarded, Hezbollah as a whole is "quantitatively and qualitatively" weaker than the Israel Defense Forces.
+Though Hezbollah's light infantry and anti-tank squads are well-regarded, Hezbollah as a whole is "quantitatively and qualitatively" weaker than the IDF.

 Sources generally agree that Hezbollah's strength in conventional warfare compares favorably to state militaries in the Arab world.
 A 2009 review concluded that Hezbollah was "a well-trained, well-armed, highly motivated, and highly evolved war-fighting machine" and "the only Arab or Muslim entity to successfully face the Israelis in combat."

-Hezbollah typically does not discuss their military operations and accurate and reliable information on their strengths and capabilities is often non-existent or classified.
+Hezbollah typically does not discuss their military operations.
+Accurate and reliable information on their strengths and capabilities is often non-existent or classified.
 Hezbollah, Israel and others may have reasons to misstate the movement's capabilities.
 Estimates for Hezbollah's overall strength and manpower vary widely.